YOUR COMPANY IS LOOKING FOR CANADIAN RECEIVABLES FINANCING!

 Financing receivables can be a key ' igniter ' in your firm's search for business credit that works for your cash flow needs.
 Accounts receivable factoring companies can help!

-Accounts receivable factoring and the cost of factoring outstanding invoices / unpaid invoices in your search for business funding require some special analysis and expertise around cash flow issues.
 This method of invoice factoring & financing can often ' unfreeze ' your working capital for a company's accounts receivables for companies who cannot access a traditional bank loan or other bank funding or are perceived to have poor credit from a business perspective.

 Let's dig in and show you how to fix the business credit freeze.

-HOW DOES FACTORING INVOICES FUNCTION ON A DAY TO DAY BASIS
+HOW DOES FACTORING INVOICES FUNCTION ON A DAY-TO-DAY BASIS

-The entire AR Factoring process is the cash flowing of your receivables after your firm has provided either its goods or services to your client.
-A defined process allows your company to receive funding to complete your sale and the invoice to the client via an immediate advance and then the full amount remaining on any earned invoice/true sale to your client.
+A defined process allows your company to receive funding to complete your sale and the invoice to the client via an immediate advance, and then the full amount remaining on any earned invoice/true sale to your client.

 Depending on what type of solution you choose ( recourse versus non recourse ), the issue of non-payment is always clearly laid out in your agreement.
 We also encourage our clients to avoid long-term contracts.